-The white grape variety comes from France.
-Synonyms are Baroca, Barroque, Barroque Blanc, Bordalès, Bordelais Blanc, Boudalès, Folle, Muscadelle de Nantes, Petit Bordelais, Plant Bordelais and Sable Blanc (France), Bordeleza Zuria (Spain).
-After Pierre Galet (1921-2019), it was brought back from Spain by pilgrims on their way back from Santiago de Compostela ( Galicia region).
+The white grape variety originates from France.
+Synonyms are Barake, Baroca, Baroke, Barroque, Barroque Blanc, Bordalès, Bordelais Blanc, Boudalès, Folle, Muscadelle de Nantes, Petit Bordelais, Plant Bordelais and Sable Blanc (France), Bordeleza Zuria (Spain).
+According to Pierre Galet (1921-2019), it was brought from Spain by pilgrims on their way back from Santiago de Compostela ( Galicia region).
 The ancestry (parentage) is unknown.
 However, according to several DNA analyses, it is related to the varieties Courbu Blanc, Lauzet, Manseng Noir, Petit Courbu and Tannat.
-The earlier assumption that it originated from a cross between Folle Blanche and Sauvignon Blanc was not confirmed.
-Baroque was a crossing partner in the four new varieties Liliorila, Odola, Semebat and Totmur.
+The assumption that it originated from a cross between Folle Blanche and Sauvignon Bl anc was not confirmed.
+Baroque was a crossing partner of the new varieties Liliorila, Odola, Semebat and Totmur.
 The grey-berried Baroque Rosé is a mutation.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn

 Restaurantleiter, Sommelier, Weindozent und Autor; Dresden